12A and 80G Registration

 Step 2: Gathering Documents

-Gather the necessary paperwork to submit form 10A with your 12A and 80G registration forms.
-These records typically consist of the FCRA registration, NGO Darpan ID, audited financial statements, MOA, Bye Laws, Trust Deed, and registration certificate for your organization, among others.
+They usually consist of the FCRA registration, NGO Darpan ID, and audited financial statements.
+Additionally, they may include the MOA, Bye Laws, Trust Deed, and your organization’s registration certificate, among others.
 These records will demonstrate the validity and existence of your non-profit organization.

 Step 3: Filling the Form